Mt. SAC Important Message

 • Explain image display characteristics and appropriate viewing conditions.

-• Describe post-processing techniques applied to digital images and how they affect image quality.
+• Describe post-processing techniques applied to digital images and their impact on image quality.

-• Select and justify appropriate technical factors (kVp, mAs, SID, grids) to optimize image quality and minimize radiation exposure.
+• Select technical factors to optimize image quality and minimize radiation exposure.

 Fluoroscopy and Radiobiology RAD 31

-• Explain quality control and quality assurance procedures for fluoroscopy equipment and accessories, including recognizing malfunctions and reporting responsibilities.
+• Explain quality control and quality assurance procedures for fluoroscopy systems

-• Describe principles of patient radiation safety, including ALARA, shielding, beam restriction, filtration, equipment features, and pediatric dose reduction strategies.
+• Describe the principles of patient radiation safety and dose reduction strategies

-• Describe methods to minimize personnel radiation exposure, including protective devices, monitoring procedures, regulatory requirements, and NCRP recommendations.
+• Describe methods to minimize personnel radiation exposure, including protective devices, monitoring procedures, and regulatory requirements.

 • Explain the physics of radiation relevant to fluoroscopic procedures, including x-ray production and photon interactions with matter.